-3. Current and emerging issues faced by diverse communities:
+- Current and emerging issues faced by diverse communities

-Please review the Estimated Student Budget for 2018.pdfwith estimates depending on student group size.
-Please note that the airfare cost is an estimate, and the price may fluctuate.
-For more specific questions on the estimated student budget, please contact either Dr. Ryan Nadel or Dr. Sarah Zohdy.
+For specific questions regarding the estimated student budget, please contact either Dr. Ryan Nadel or Dr. Sarah Zohdy.

 Payment and Withdrawal Deadlines:

-COURSE Students will receive credit 3 credits for this study abroad course.
+Students will receive credit as FOWS 3810 (4 credits) for this study abroad course during fall 2019.